Remedial Massage / Deep Tissue Massage

-Sports Massage assists an athlete to increase body circulation, flexibility, prevent injuries and promote faster healing if injuries do occur.
-By working with their Massage Therapist, an athlete can keep their body in prime condition.
+Sports massage assists you to increase body circulation, flexibility, prevent injuries and promote faster healing if injuries do occur.
+By working with your massage therapist, you can keep your body in prime condition.

 Massage is used pre-event to assist with training, and post event to assist with recovery.
-If an injury occurs, massage is used to help with rehabilitation, and promote faster recovery, so the athlete is able to return to their training program as quickly as possible, minimising risk of further injury.
+If an injury occurs, massage is used to help with rehabilitation and promote faster recovery.
+You should be able to return to your training program as quickly as possible, minimising risk of further injury.

 When undertaking sports massage, it is recommended to work with your therapist regularly, particularly prior to, and post events, in order to prepare and maintain your body at it's peak performance level.